All About Adult Brain Tumors

 There are a number of different treatments for brain tumors.
 Some brain tumors are treated with a combination of different types of therapies.
-The exact location and type of brain tumor will dictate which treatments are recommended.
+The exact location and type of brain tumor will guide the treatment plan.

 Whenever possible, surgical resection is used in the treatment of many brain tumors.
-It is rare that a primary brain tumor can be cured without a surgical resection.
+It is rare that a primary brain tumor can be cured without surgical resection.
 However, the location of the brain tumor will dictate whether or not surgery is an option, and to what extent surgery can be performed safely.
 Some tumors are located in places in the brain that are just too dangerous to operate on, and surgery cannot be used.
 The risks to the patient from surgery depend on the location and size of the tumor.
 Talk to your neurosurgeon about the specific risks of your planned surgery.

 Chemotherapy is the use of anti-cancer drugs that go throughout the entire body.
-These drugs may be given through a vein or as pills by mouth.
+These medications may be given through a vein or as pills by mouth.
 One of the special challenges in treating brain tumors with chemotherapy is that there is a natural barrier between the brain and the blood, which blocks many medications from entering the brain.
 Only certain chemotherapy medications can cross this blood-brain barrier to treat disease in the nervous system.
-For certain high grade tumors, particularly glioblastoma multiforme, the most commonly used chemotherapy is temozolomide, an alkylating chemotherapy.
+For certain high-grade tumors, particularly glioblastoma multiforme, the most commonly used chemotherapy is temozolomide, an alkylating chemotherapy.
 It has been shown to be effective when used in combination with radiation therapy after surgery.
-Additional temozolamide is given after completing radiation therapy, usually for an additional 6 months.
+Additional temozolomide is given after completing radiation therapy, usually for an additional 6 months.

 Other chemotherapy medications used for brain tumors include carmustine (BCNU), lomustine, carboplatin, cisplatin, etoposide, and bevacizumab.
 Some brain tumors have specific mutations that may be treated with targeted therapies.
 These include dabrafenib, trametinib, vemurafenib, cobimetinib, and everolimus.
 Your tumor will be tested for these mutations.
 Your cancer care team can explain why they recommend one particular regimen over another in your case.
-In addition, other chemotherapy medications may be used in clinical trials.